 Juvenile rheumatoid arthritis is the most common rheumatic disease in children, the etiology of JRA is unknown.

 Causes of arthritis

 - Injury -can damage to bone, ligament and cartilage that ultimately leads to severe pain.

-- Infection – Any kind of infection to the joint may result arthritis.
+- Infection – Any kind of infection to the joint may result in inflammation, pain and swelling.

 - Overuse – Overuse of knee joint can cause bursitis which ultimately leads to intense pain.

 - Sprain- Due to sudden unnatural movements causes pain as well as restriction of movement of the joint.